S3 method for sens_each

 y-axis title; not used for

-layouts.- layout
+facet_gridorfacet_wraplayouts.- layout

 specifies how plots should be returned when

-requests multiple dependent variables; seeDetails
+dv_namerequests multiple dependent variables; seeDetails.- grid

 if